kamilwylegala/cakephp2-php8/README.md

 - ~~Due to lack of tests ☝️~~ - **you also need to rely** on tests in your application after integrating with this fork.
 - If after integration you spot any issues related to framework please let me know by creating an issue or pull request with fix.

+### Breaking changes

+- In order to get rid of `strftime()` deprecation notices, it's required to switch to `IntlDateFormatter` class.
+This class is available in `intl` extension.
+Fork doesn't require it explicitly but to be able to use its functions Symfony ICU Polyfill is installed.
+To provide `strftime` behavior compatibility, `PHP81_BC\strftime` is used. `PHP81_BC` doesn't fully cover strftime, your code should work but there is a chance you'll get slightly different results.
+Discussed (here)[https://github.com/kamilwylegala/cakephp2-php8/pull/64] and (here)[https://github.com/kamilwylegala/cakephp2-php8/issues/65].

 ## Installation

 This repository **is not** available in packagist, therefore your project's `composer.json` must be changed to point to custom repository.